Judas (video game)

 Judas is an upcoming first-person shooter game developed and published by Ghost Story Games.
-It will be Ken Levine's first video game release since BioShock Infinite: Burial at Sea in 2014.
 The game is scheduled to release for PlayStation 5, Windows, and Xbox Series X/S.

 Premise

-Judas takes place on Mayflower, a generation ship traveling through space carrying the last remnants of humanity to Proxima Centauri.
+Judas takes place on the Mayflower, a generation ship traveling through space carrying the last remnants of humanity to Proxima Centauri.
 The ship is run by three individuals: Tom, who wishes to preserve humanity in its original form; Nefertiti, his Nobel Prize-winning wife who wishes to transform humanity into a race of robots, free of flaw; and their adopted daughter, Hope, who wishes to "delete" herself from existence.
-Computers control the entire society, including grooming the human residents to be model citizens and report on those that deviate from expected behavior.
+Computers control society, including grooming the human residents to be model citizens and report on those that deviate from expected behavior.
 The game's main character, Judas, has been able to break free of that direction, her actions leading to revolution aboard the Mayflower.